notmuhammad/documentation/content/applications/websites/ecommerce/checkout_payment_shipping/shipping.rst

    The field used to define additional fees cannot be left empty in your third-party shipping provider account.

-.. _ecommerce/shipping/custom-method:
+.. _ecommerce/delivery/custom-method:

-Custom shipping method
+Custom delivery method
 ======================

-Custom shipping methods must be created, for example:
+Custom delivery methods must be created, for example:

-- to integrate shipping carriers through :doc:`Sendcloud
+- to integrate delivery carriers through :doc:`Sendcloud
   <../../../inventory_and_mrp/inventory/shipping_receiving/setup_configuration/sendcloud_shipping>`;
 - to configure specific rules (e.g., to offer free shipping for orders above a specific amount) for a specific provider;
 - to configure :ref:`Fixed Price <inventory/shipping/fixed>` shipping or shipping
   :ref:`Based on Rules <inventory/shipping/rules>`.

-To create a custom shipping method, go to :menuselection:`Website --> Configuration --> Shipping Methods`, click :guilabel:`New` and fill in the :ref:`fields
+To create a custom delivery method, go to :menuselection:`Website --> Configuration --> delivery Methods`, click :guilabel:`New` and fill in the :ref:`fields
 <inventory/shipping_receiving/shipping-methods-details>`.

 In the :guilabel:`Provider` field, select :ref:`Based on Rules <inventory/shipping/rules>`,